-Personal papers, photographs, creative material and technology, sound recordings, and promotional material comprise the DJ Screw Papers.
-DJ Screw’s activities as a DJ and mixtape creator are the focus of the papers, and materials documenting these activities include lists for his screw tapes, sound recordings, production materials, including recording equipment, business documents, and photographs.
-Most materials were donated by Robert Earl Davis, Sr. Additional donors include Nikki Williams, DJ Chill, DeMo, Donnie Davis of Screwed Up Records & Tapes, and Will-Lean.
+Personal papers, photographs, creative material and technology, sound recordings, and promotional material comprise the DJ Screw Collection.
+DJ Screw’s activities as a DJ and mixtape creator are the focus, and materials documenting these activities include lists for his screw tapes, sound recordings, production materials, including recording equipment, business documents, and photographs.
+Materials were donated by Robert Earl Davis, Sr. except where otherwise noted.

 This collection includes materials containing personal, financial, and contact information for DJ Screw and his associates.
 Access to these original materials is restricted in order to protect privacy, but some materials have publicly-available surrogates filed in place of the originals.

 Open for research.
 Some materials have been restricted for privacy reasons.
 Where possible, surrogates with sensitive information removed have been filed in place of the originals.

 Special Collections owns the physical items in our collections, but copyright normally belongs to the creator of the materials or their heirs.
 The researcher has full responsibility for determining copyright status, obtaining permission to publish from copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
 For more information, consult the appropriate librarian.
 Reproduction decisions will be made by Special Collections staff on a case-by-case basis.

 4.00 Linear Feet